 - Banzel may increase the risk of suicidal thoughts or actions in some patients.
 Watch patients who take Banzel closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

-- Contact your health care provider if your seizures become worse, if you have a new type of seizure, or if you develop a rash associated with a fever.
+- Contact your health care provider if your seizures become worse or if you have a new type of seizure.

 - Tell your doctor or dentist that you take Banzel before you receive any medical or dental care, emergency care, or surgery.